theorlbooth/Find-A-Pint/README.md

 ### The Map

-Displaying an interactive map was simple using the mapbox library, but we wanted our map to be a little more complex to fit our user's needs.
+Displaying an interactive map was simple using the mapbox library, but we wanted our map to be a little more complex to fit our users' needs.
 Our final vision for the map was a radius-based filtering system, one where you could select the location of a friend and have a venn diagram display all the pubs you share in a radius of x kilometers.
 Adding all the different map markers was as simple as fetching their location using our own API and a reverse geocoding library.
 ```
    {filteredPubList.map((pub, index) => {
       return <Marker latitude={pub.coordinates.latitude} longitude={pub.coordinates.longitude} key={index} offsetLeft={-25} offsetTop={-25}>